sanseeta22/Factors-Influencing-Obesity/README.md

 # Recommendations & next steps:

-Want to get more data,like area,occupation,diseases,year
+Want to get more data, like Area, Occupations ,Diseases,Year